-Cost of sales for the three months ended September 30, 2019 increased by \$2,004, or 5%, to \$38,866 from \$36,862 for the three months ended September 30, 2018; primarily due to an increase in cost per pound from the Company's Texas facilities, which was due to production issues that caused decreases in production.
-The decrease in production for the crop causes an increase in cost per pound as most costs are fixed and, as production decreases, cost per pound increases.
+Cost of sales for the three months ended June 30, 2019 increased by \$3,113, or 8%, to \$44,263 from \$41,150 for the three months ended June 30, 2018; primarily due to an increase of \$1,447 in contract sales cost (due to the increased volume) and an increase in cost per pound from the Texas facilities, which is due to production issues that caused decreases in production.
+The decrease in production causes an increase in cost per pound as most costs are fixed and, as production decreases, cost per pound increases.